phoebe-gill/pjgill.net/content/post/alterconf.md

 Sympathy != empathy - the latter implies some meaningful action.

 Those who are marginalised have an advantage - they have been forced to develop empathy.
 Empathy is important in design (e.g. UX).
-There is an empathy gap - minorities' energy expenditure often appears invisible.
+There is an empathy gap - the energy expenditure of those less privileged often appears invisible.
 Empathy is based on lived experience, so cannot be taught - it must be earned.

 # [Music of changes: an autobiographical talk about transition and immigration in the tech community](https://alterconf.com/talks/music-changes-autobiographical-talk-about-transition-and-immigration-tech-community)